intermine/docker-intermine/readme.md

 /git/docker-intermine/yeastmine$ git clone https://github.com/yeastgenome/intermine.git
 ```

-Must start with `/intermine` directory and include your mine's webapp, e.g. `/git/docker-intermine/intermine/yeastmine/webapp` is the directory from which docker will deploy the webapp.
+Must start with `/intermine` directory and include your mine's webapp. `/git/docker-intermine/intermine/yeastmine/webapp` is the directory from which docker will deploy the webapp.

 #### Update docker-compose.yml